Gimilkhad/ArkModdingTips/Basic Guide to Snap Points.md

 If you aren't seeing any blue snap point spheres or some are missing when DebugStructures is enabled, it could also mean:
 - Your Snap Type Flags are misconfigured
 - Your Snap Point Match Groups are misconfigured
-- Your actor origins are trying to place too close together (possibly also the STRUCTURE inclusions/exclusions, but that's something I'd have to re-test).
+- Your actor origins are trying to place too close together
+- It might also possibly be the STRUCTURE inclusions/exclusions, but that's something I'd have to re-test

 --------------------------------